bcfoodapp/streetfoodlove/access instructions/access instructions.md

 Hello, and thanks for choosing to participate in our usability test!
 Since we don't own a domain, we are using a self-signed certificate and your browser will warn you of this.
-Here are the 3 steps to access StreetFoodLove.
+Here are the three steps to access StreetFoodLove.

 1. Go to https://ec2-35-161-46-59.us-west-2.compute.amazonaws.com.
 2. Ignore the security warning by opening the "Advanced" text and clicking on "Continue".
 Here are screenshots for Chrome, Edge, and Firefox showing you how to do this.